psigen/madara/port/python/README.txt

 4.)
 Integrate the generated madara module into your Python environment

+  4.a) On Windows, in %MADARA_ROOT%/lib, rename the generated madara.pyd.dll
+       file to madara.pyd.
+If you have statically compiled, rename madara.pyd.lib to madara.pyd.
+On Linux, your module should be generated as madara.so, which is built for Python and should not be used interchangeably with MADARA.so (the C++ shared library)

-  4.a) Set env var PYTHONPATH to include the following directories:
+  4.b) Set env var PYTHONPATH to include the following directories:

        $MADARA_ROOT/lib
        $BOOST_ROOT/stage/lib

-  4.b) Type the following from a new command prompt (have to refresh the
+  4.c) Type the following from a new command prompt (have to refresh the
        PYTHONPATH variable):

        $> python